heathhenley/heathhenley.github.io/content/posts/modeling-sales-pipeline-with-monte-carlo.md

 Using the simulation approach, we can look at the range of possibilities based on the uncertainty in the rate of return we expect to earn from year to year.
 In our simple sales pipeline case, we can use Monte Carlo to explore the different possible outcomes of the sales pipeline assuming there is some uncertainty in the sales process, or in our estimated transition probabilities.
 We already know what the we get using the average transition probabilities - but let's see what we get using Monte Carlo!

 ## Monte Carlo Simulation of the Sales Pipeline
 In the previous post, we used a Markov Chain to model the sales pipeline.
-The probablities used in the Markov Chain were computed from the data, and understood to represent probablities of an opportunity in one stage to move to another stage.
+The probabilities used in the Markov Chain were computed from the data, and understood to represent probabilities of an opportunity in one stage to move to another stage.
 We just need to make some updates to the script we used in the previous post to use Monte Carlo Simulation instead of updating the distribution using the transition matrix.
 Here's the [updated script](https://gist.github.com/heathhenley/7cc46f176c422a3c4817e958b9ab5b83):

 This is the main function that runs the simulation (the full context is in the gist linked above)